CMU-mingzeng/MobiSensClientExample/README.md

     Configurations.setUsernameAndPassword(context, <username>, <password>);

-''NOTE: Please request an username and password for your application.''
+**NOTE: Please request an username and password for your application.**

 ### Sensing